 Finally, while NGINX may be able to serve up static website content very efficiently under stress, its process for handling dynamic content is not nearly as effective.
 This means that if your site has a lot of dynamic features, you may prefer Apache for reasons of functionality and convenience.

-Given all of its benefits, it may seem like Apache holds all the cards. but NGINX is not without its strong suits.
+Given all of its benefits, it may seem like Apache holds all the cards, but NGINX is not without its strong suits.
+Here are the main advantages to consider:

 For starters, while Apache can handle a large number of requests per second, its performance will often slow down as requests increase.
 When website visits suddenly spike, page load times will most likely suffer as a result.
 NGINX is optimised to provide consistent and predictable performance, even under heavy load.
 This is thanks to the architecture of NGINX and how it fundamentally differs from Apache.